kubevault/prometheus-exporter/docs/guides/secret-engines/azure/overview.md

   azureaccesskeyrequest.engine.kubevault.com "azure-credential" deleted
 ```

-If AzureAccessKeyRequest is `Denied`, then Vault operator will not issue any credential.
+If AzureAccessKeyRequest is `Denied`, then KubeVault operator will not issue any credential.

 ```console
 $ kubectl vault deny azureaccesskeyrequest azure-credential -n demo